jorgejgnz/HPTK/README.md

     This will clone the master branch of HPTK.
 This repository does not contain submodules.

 ### 1.b.
 Import package
 Download latest released package (.unitypackage).
 After that, import it from the Unity Editor by clicking on *Assets/Import package/Custom package*.
 Then select the downloaded .unitypackage file.

 ## 2. Import Oculus Integration
 Download [Oculus Integration 20.0](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022) from Asset Store or the [Oculus Archive](https://developer.oculus.com/downloads/package/unity-integration/) and import it.
 - Drag and drop the Oculus folder into Assets folder.

+      This will clone the master branch of HPTK.
+This repository does not contain submodules.
       Oculus Integration is a dependency for the InputDataProvider OVRSkeletonTracker, which reads hand data from OVRHand and OVRSkeleton components.

 ## 3. Project Settings
 HPTK relies on nVidia PhysX and Unity's built-in Configurable Joints to simulate hand physics.
 HPTK has been tested under the following recommended settings: